Simplemux/lispmob/README.md

     lispdst: IP tunnel LISP destination of packets to multiplex
     netsrc: Net source of packets to multiplex
     netdst: Net destination of packets to multiplex
-    num-pkt: Maximun number of packets to multiplex
+    num-pkt: Maximum number of packets to multiplex
-    mtu-user: Maximun number of byte to multiplex
+    mtu-user: Maximum number of byte to multiplex
     mtu-int: MTU redefine at the tunnel interface
-    threshold: Threshol number of byte to multiplex
+    threshold: Threshold number of byte to multiplex
-    period: Maximun delay time to multiplex in usec
+    period: Maximum delay time to multiplex in usec
     ROHC-mode: Compression mode at the header packets multiplexed